How to start a business in Texas

 Texas doesn't require a general business license, but you may need industry-specific licenses, local permits, and activity-based registrations depending on your business type and location.

-- Check local requirements: Contact your city hall or county clerk's office about zoning compliance, home business permits, or location-specific licenses.
+- Check local requirements: contact your city hall or county clerk's office about zoning compliance, home business permits, or location-specific licenses.

-- Review federal license requirements: Some activities require federal licenses, including agriculture, alcohol sales, aviation, firearms, and transportation.
+- Review federal license requirements: some activities require federal licenses, including agriculture, alcohol sales, aviation, firearms, and transportation.
 Check the SBA's list of licensed activities to find the relevant agency.

 Understand your tax responsibilities